A Complete Guide - Java Programming String Class and StringBuilder

 1. Immutable Nature:

-• This immutability can be beneficial because it makes strings thread-safe and prevents accidental changes.
+Stringclass in Java is immutable, meaning once aStringobject is created, it cannot be modified. - This immutability can be beneficial because it makes strings thread-safe and prevents accidental changes.

 2. String Pool:

-• Java maintains a special memory region known as the String Pool in the heap memory.
+- Java maintains a special memory region known as the String Pool in the heap memory.

-• When a new String is created, if an identical string already exists in the String Pool, the new reference points to the existing string rather than creating a new object.
+Stringis created, if an identical string already exists in the String Pool, the new reference points to the existing string rather than creating a new object. - This sharing of string objects can significantly save memory and improve performance.

 3. Common Methods:

-• Substring: substring(beginIndex, endIndex).
+substring(beginIndex, endIndex). - Replacement:

-• Replacement: replace(char oldChar, char newChar) and replaceAll(String regex, String replacement).
+replace(char oldChar, char newChar)andreplaceAll(String regex, String replacement).

 4. Importance:

-• Due to its immutability, it ensures that string data is read-only, which is critical in multithreaded environments to prevent race conditions.
+Stringclass is used for storing and manipulating textual data. - Due to its immutability, it ensures that string data is read-only, which is critical in multithreaded environments to prevent race conditions.

 Java StringBuilder Class